Blender (software): Suzanne

-Blender 2.76b was the last supported release for Windows XP and version 2.63 was the last supported release for PowerPC.
-Blender 2.83 LTS and 2.92 were the last supported versions for Windows 7.
-In 2013, Blender was released on Android as a demo, but hasn't been updated since.

 Features

 Modeling

 Blender has support for a variety of geometric primitives, including polygon meshes, Bézier curves, NURBS surfaces, metaballs, icospheres, text, and an n-gon modeling system called B-mesh.
 There is also an advanced polygonal modelling system which can be accessed through an edit mode.
 It supports features such as extrusion, bevelling, and subdividing.

 Modifiers

-Modifiers apply non-destructive effects which can be applied upon rendering or exporting, such as subdivision surfaces.
+Modifiers apply various non-destructive effects which can be applied upon rendering or exporting, such as subdivision surfaces.
+These effects are sorted into categories such as generate and deform.
+A few examples of commonly used modifiers are generally subdivide surface, geometry nodes, solidify, and shrinkwrap.

 Sculpting

 Blender has multi-resolution digital sculpting, which includes dynamic topology, "baking", remeshing, re-symmetrization, and decimation.
 The latter is used to simplify models for exporting purposes (an example being game assets).

 Geometry nodes

-Blender has a geometry node system for procedurally and non-destructively creating and manipulating geometry.
+Blender has a node graph system for procedurally and non-destructively creating and manipulating geometry.
 It was first added to Blender 2.92, which focuses on object scattering and instancing.
 It takes the form of a modifier, so it can be stacked over other different modifiers.
 The system uses object attributes, which can be modified and overridden with string inputs.
 Attributes can include positions, normals and UV maps.
 All attributes can be viewed in an attribute spreadsheet editor.
 The Geometry Nodes utility also has the capability of creating primitive meshes.
-In Blender 3.0, support for creating and modifying curves objects was added to Geometry Nodes.
-In Blender 3.0, the Geometry Nodes workflow was completely redesigned with fields, in order to make the system more intuitive and work like shader nodes.
+In Blender 3.0, support for creating and modifying curves objects was added to Geometry Nodes; in the same release, the Geometry Nodes workflow was completely redesigned with fields, in order to make the system more intuitive and work like shader nodes.